-This grant is specifically for jewelry businesses that are looking to get started or expand their operations.
+This grant is specifically for jewelry businesses that are looking to get started or expand their operations by getting jewelry insurance.
 The Halstead offers an annual grant of $7,500 to assist artists in fine-tuning business plans, developing their operations, and hitting their business goals.
 Applicants will need to submit a business plan and a portfolio to be considered for these funds.

 This federal program is research-based and designed for entrepreneurs that are innovating in the realm of technology.
 The potential for commercialization is considered here, and the different technologies are compared to see what is going to be most likely to be viable.
 Awards from the past were given in areas of healthcare, green construction, homeland security, and even the advancement of safe water initiatives and land revitalization.

 This program is designed to fund research and development in innovative technology that leverages the use of existing technology to help improve the world around us.
 The program is unique because it allows businesses to collaborate with named research institutions along the way, and each agency will set its own guidelines for the awards.
 The STTR grant program is open throughout the year, and you’ll have to check with each agency to see what the application requirements are.

 The U.S. Department of Defense offers a selection of small business grants through the STTR program, as well as other initiatives that they manage.
 The Defense Enterprise Science Initiative is one such example.
 The Air Force Office, the U.S. Army Research Institute, and the Office of Naval Research are all in search of better technology to achieve their own goals and will award grants to private, for-profit companies that can assist in this vein.